The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 often based on the motto, “Do what I say”, since the parents assumes the role

 of the ultimate boss.
-The children have a very limited choice and options.
+The children have very limited choices and options.
 Authoritarian

-parents command the children to do work without explaining them why they need
+parents command the children to do work without explaining to them why they need

 to do it.